TidalPaladin/mit-ub/README.md

 ### Mammography

-MiT-UB has been pre-trained and evaluated on mammographic tasks including view classification, breast density assessment, and breast cancer triage.
-For low-resolution tasks (view classification and breast density assessment) we apply a ViT backbone at 512x384 resolution and a patch size of 16.
-For high-resolution tasks (breast cancer triage) we apply an AViT backbone at 3072x2304 resolution, patch size 16, and pooled size of 32x24.
-Training was performed on a proprietary dataset of 450k mammograms.
-The model achieves 99.9% accuracy on view classification by linear probing.
-Assessment of breast cancer triage is ongoing, however the model has achieved 0.86 AUC on an enriched test set of 800+ exams.
+MiT-UB has been successfully applied to various mammographic tasks.
+For low-resolution tasks we apply a ViT backbone at 512x384 resolution and a patch size of 16.
+For high-resolution tasks we apply an AViT backbone at 3072x2304 resolution, patch size 16, and pooled size of 32x24.

 ## Usage